PHOTOS: Indonesia At A Crossroads

 The school has "a very strong connection directly to the Saudi government," says Sidney Jones, who runs the Jakarta-based Institute for Policy Analysis of Conflict and has studied extremism in Indonesia for 40 years.
 "The fact is, however, that some of Indonesia's most progressive Muslims have also studied Arabic at LIPIA.
 So it isn't just a hotbed of Salafist Islam, though it is a very important institution for spreading Salafism."

 Brightly colored hijabs line the walls of Si.Se.Sa., an upscale fashion boutique in Jakarta.
 It's named for the three sisters who own the shop — Siriz, Senaz and Sansa, all in their 30s.
-They specialize in modest "syar'i" or "sharia-compliant" fashion, and say they follow in the footsteps of their mother, also a designer.
+They specialize in modest syar'i or "Shariah compliant" fashion and say they follow in the footsteps of their mother, also a designer.

 Swarovski crystals are featured in many of the store's designs.